 - Upgrade their existing system to expand their reach of bundled smart agricultural solutions.
 Each farm registered in the GeoKrishi platform will be geotagged to provide farmers with location-specific and customised recommendations.
 This will equip farmers with climatesmart tools and technologies, farm management solutions, advisory services and market prices. - Build a sustainable public-private-community business model by engaging closely with local government, local service providers and farmer cooperatives, building a feedback loop to continuously improve the platform.

-"Agriculture is no longer just farming, it is a business.
-It is important to attract our youth and farming communities for catalysing agricultural transformation through data, analytics and digital technological innovation that bridges the gap between science and practices."
+it is a business.
+It is important to attract our youth and farming and digital technological innovation that bridges the gap between science and practices."